 A final oral and/or written comprehensive examination in the candidate's major field, or the equivalent thereof, is required of all candidates and must be completed at least two weeks before the graduation date.
 A committee to administer the comprehensive examination is appointed by the college or school dean upon the recommendation of the department chair.
 The examination covers all major field content including transfer and off-campus work.
-To take the major field comprehensive the candidate must be enrolled in, or have completed, the final coursework and have a 3.0 average in the major field.
+To be eligible to take the major field comprehensive the candidate must be enrolled in, or have completed, the final coursework, have a 3.0 average in the major field (3.25 for specialist and doctoral), and have approval from advisor.

-Doctoral degree candidates will follow guidelines in a separate publication available in the Office of Rural School Leadership and Research.
+Doctoral degree candidates will follow guidelines in a separate publication available in the office of the Thad Cochran Center for Rural School Leadership and Research.